tskit-dev/tskit/docs/glossary.md

 tree
-: A "gene tree", i.e., the genealogical tree describing how a collection of genomes (usually at the tips of the tree) are related to each other at some chromosomal location.
+: A "gene tree", i.e., the genealogical tree describing how a collection of genomes (usually at the tips of the tree) are related to each other at some chromosomal {ref}`position <sec_data_model_definitions_position>` or location.
+  As the trees may vary depending on this location, they are also known as "local trees".
 See {ref}`sec_nodes_or_individuals` for discussion of what a "genome" is.

 (sec_data_model_definitions_tree_sequence)=

 tree sequence
-: A "succinct tree sequence" (or tree sequence, for brevity) is an object that stores the genetic ancestry and mutational history of a set of aligned DNA sequences.
-The name reflects the idea that a common way to treat genetic ancestry is as a sequence of correlated "trees" along the genome; a tree sequence provides an efficient way to store differences between these trees.
-Technically, ancestry is encoded by linking *nodes* (genomes) via *edges*, forming a network or graph.
-Graphs of this sort are sometimes known as ancestral recombination graphs (ARGs), so that tree sequences provide a flexible way to encode multiple types of ARG.
+: A "succinct tree sequence" (or tree sequence, for brevity) is an object that stores the genetic ancestry and mutational history of a set of aligned DNA sequences or genomes.
+The name reflects the idea that a common way to treat genetic ancestry is as a sequence of correlated {ref}`trees <sec_data_model_definitions_tree>` at different chromosomal {ref}`positions <sec_data_model_definitions_position>`.
+  Branches that are shared between these trees are efficiently stored as a single {ref}`edge <sec_data_model_definitions_edge>`, and adjacent trees may differ by only a few such edges.
+These edges connect {ref}`nodes <sec_data_model_definitions_node>` (genomes) in the tree sequence, forming a structure which is technically known as a network or graph.
+Graphs of this sort are sometimes called ancestral recombination graphs (ARGs), hence tree sequences provide a flexible way to encode multiple types of ARG.

 (sec_data_model_definitions_node)=

 node
-: Each branching point in each tree is associated with a particular genome in a particular ancestor, called a "node".
-Since each node represents a specific genome it has a unique `time`, thought of as its birth time, which determines the height of any branching points it is associated with.
+: Any point in a tree can be associated with a particular genome in a particular ancestor, called a "node".
+Since each node represents a specific genome it has a unique `time`, thought of as its birth time.
+Any branching point in a tree much be associated with a node; that node's time determines the height of the branching point.
   See {ref}`sec_nodes_or_individuals` for discussion of what a "node" is.

 (sec_data_model_definitions_individual)=